sdg877/recipe_site_fe/README.md

 ![Screenshot 2024-06-26 at 11 26 40](https://github.com/sdg877/recipe_site_fe/assets/149600602/36b7d3c7-bd95-4ec1-9ea0-7302bf0cc3cb)

 Once the authorization was complete, I then moved on to setting up the API to source the recipes.
 I tested out a couple of recipe API’s before deciding the Spoonacular was the best one.
 I created an API key and saved it in my .env file on the frontend and created a useEffect hook.
 I noticed that some of the recipes did not have images and this threw off the formatting so I made a function to not display any recipes that do not have images.
-I created a filter and search so that the user can filter between meal type and search by specific ingredients.
+I created a filter and search so that the user can filter between meal types and search by specific ingredients.
 ![Screenshot 2024-06-26 at 11 29 34](https://github.com/sdg877/recipe_site_fe/assets/149600602/2a68d792-4bca-497d-bbda-a849ee0c8ecc)
 ![Screenshot 2024-06-26 at 11 31 48](https://github.com/sdg877/recipe_site_fe/assets/149600602/e5b90066-bfad-499c-b259-f1934ff8dc47)
 ![Screenshot 2024-06-26 at 11 33 24](https://github.com/sdg877/recipe_site_fe/assets/149600602/092aa507-655e-4ada-8ff3-a4343012d02c)